dojo/docs/dojox/charting.rst

   });

 Multiple Plots
 ~~~~~~~~~~~~~~

-One last feature I'd like to touch on is adding multiple plots to the same chart.
-Multiple plots can be of differing types and can all be configured separately.
+Multiple plots can be added to the chart and associated to various series.
+They can be of differing types and can all be
+configured separately.
 Each plot you add with addPlot() will be layered behind the previous plot.
-In addition, plots can have their own axes or share them with other plots on the chart.
-Now, if we add an areas plot to our lines example, we can create the following effect.
+In addition, plots can
+have their own axes or share them with other plots on the chart.

 .. js ::